Polidea/SiriusObfuscator-SymbolExtractorAndRenamer/llvm/docs/Coroutines.rst

 The '``llvm.coro.free``' intrinsic returns a pointer to a block of memory where coroutine frame is stored or `null` if this instance of a coroutine did not use dynamically allocated memory for its coroutine frame.
+This intrinsic is not supported for returned-continuation coroutines.

 Arguments:
 """"""""""